antoineMoPa/shadergif/README.md

 I guess the first step is to setup a server in a virtual machine, or on your computer if you run Linux like me:

 https://doc.shadergif.com/server/Server/

+I have a virtualbox exported virtual machine that you could use, contact me to have a download link.
+(I did not upload it anywhere yet since it is 1.8GB) I'll be happy to send the VM to any (possible) contributor.

 # Documentation